RomainLefeuvre/romainlefeuvre.github.io/content/event/iet_summer_school/index.md

 ---
-title: Summer School Presentation EIT digital
+title: Measuring energy consumption in the complex world of DevOps

 event: 2024 Green IT and IT for Green - Innovative Ventures for Social and Environmental Sustainability

 location: Rennes, Brittany, France

-summary: In person presentation at EIT Digital summer school on "Green IT and IT for Green"
+summary: In person co-presentation at EIT Digital summer school on "Green IT and IT for Green"

 # Talk start and end times.